FionaG26/printf/README.md

 Files contained in this repository

+README file

 man_3_printf	Man page of the _printf() function.

-main.h	Header file with the data type struct, standard libraries and custom prototypes.
+main.h	Header file with the data type struct, standard libraries and custom prototypes

-_printf.c	Main printf function file.
-Calls other functions.

-printf_37.c	Contains percentage print function.

-printf_int.c	Contains decimal and integer functions.

-printf_char.c	Custom function for char data type.

-printf_sting.c	Function that calls string type variable.

-printf_bin.c	Function that gets the binary.

-printf_oct.c	Functions that returns octal number.

-printf_hex.c	Calls hexadecimal numbers (lowercase).

-printf_HEX.c	Calls hexadecimal numbers (Uppercase).

-printf_unsigned.c	Returns an unisgined data type.

-printf_hex_aux.c	Auxiliar function for hexadecimal specific functions (lowercase).

-printf_HEX_aux.c	Auxiliar function hexadecimal specific functions (Uppercase).

-printf_exclusive_string.c  Returns a string and non readable characters are printed in hexadecimal numbers (Lowercase).

-printf_srev.c	Returns a string in reverse.

-printf_rot13.c	Returns a string in Rot13.

-printf_str.c	Auxiliar functions such as strlen and strcpy.

-_putchar.c	Custom putchar function.
+funcs.c

+funcs1.c

+get_flags.c

+get_precision.c

+get_size.c

+handle_print.c

+utils.c

+write_handlers.c

 Tasks required for this project

+Mandatory

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life Write a function that produces output according to a format.